golab-ai/Suiren-Property-Prediction/README.md

 The source CSV will be updated with predictions in a `value` column.

-During training, checkpoints will be saved to './checkpoint/{property_name}/{timestamp}/'.
-If there are multiple training results, the inference model will automatically select the latest '{timestamp}'.
+During training, checkpoints will be saved to `./checkpoint/{property_name}/{timestamp}/`.
+If there are multiple training results, the inference model will automatically select the latest `{timestamp}`.
 In addition, we also provide directly downloadable weights on [Modelscope](https://modelscope.cn/models/ajy112/Suiren-Model-Set), which can be manually downloaded from the webpage or directly downloaded via the following command:

 ```bash
 pip install modelscope